Joann M. Stock

 New Project with the Resnick Sustainability Initiative: Diffuse CO2 Emissions and Ecosystem Response at Costa Rican Volcanoes

 This project is an interdisciplinary collaboration between Caltech and JPL for CO2/Lidar data collection and analysis examining spatial variations in diffuse emissions of carbon dioxide from volcanic areas in Costa Rica.
 The tropical CO2 fertilization effect is the single largest uncertainty in the terrestrial contribution to projections in climate.
 This pilot study will address how tropical ecosystems respond to increasing CO2, by surveying a modern ecosystem where local CO2 increases are measurable and can be related to vegetation response.
 We will also use the dataset for volcanic hazards studies to evaluate links between the observed pattern of CO2 variations and the tectonic structure and seismicity of the regions around the volcanoes.
-Initial data collection is scheduled for the next dry season - February/March 2021.
+Initial data collection was delayed for one year due to the pandemic and is scheduled for the next dry season - February/March 2022.

 Two students in the Caltech WAVE program worked under my supervision in summer 2020 on projects related to the tectonics of Venus.
-I hope to be involved in similar opportunities for students in summer 2021 (US Citizens or permanent residents only).
+I hope to be involved in similar opportunities for students in the future!

 Note to undergraduate students interested in applying for summer internships: